ML2R-center/autumn2021-base/README.md

 ## Conda Environment

-To create an environment with a specific version of Python and the required packages:
+To create an environment with a specific version of Python and the required packages, run the following commands:

 ```conda create -n myenv python```
 ```conda install -n myenv matplotlib=3.4.2 numpy=1.20.3```